AlyShmahell/eduboard/AlyShmahell-BCompSci-UnivAQ/ComputerScience/Databases/Laboratory/Mercantile Ships.md

 The load of a mission, which according to the ship used will vary between 3000 and 6000 containers, must be recorded by storing for each container transported, the code, the type of the container content, ownership and data of the relevant transport contract.
-Note that the the contract of carriage, concluded between a customer company and the naval company, is relative to one specific mission, but can expand to provide the transport of more containers.
+Note that the the contract of carriage, concluded between a customer company and the naval company, is relative to one specific mission, and provides the transport of one or more containers.
 Of each contract of transport you want to know the date of subscription and the agreed price.

 Each mission must also be assigned the on-board staff selected from among employees of the company, respecting the "crew-type" defined for the ship associated with the mission itself.

-Every employee should be aware of the ship journal, the master data, and the mission (especially if they are administrative staff or on-board crew who can be assigned to transport missions).
+For each employee is known the serial number, the master data, and the job role (especially if they are administrative staff or on-board crew who can be assigned to transport missions).
-For crew members, they must be aware of their job requirements and the roles which they can be asked to perform.
+For the on-board staff, it must be known the owned qualifications and the roles he/she can take on a ship.
 For each role it is defined the daily cost of the person who will cover it.

 #### The operations provided on the database are as follows: